 There is more information on our Homework page where you can find out more details of our homework policy, guidance for parents and also download some useful information to help you support your child at home.

 Year Four children are expected to read each evening and write their own comment in their reading record (where possible).
 Parents/ carers or brothers/ sisters are expected to sign the records at least once a week.
 This is an important document and therefore it is vital that it is kept in a good condition.

 You can see more information about reading on our Reading & Books page and this is the Year 4 reading list.

 Maths, English or topic homework

 Is given out each Friday and due back the following Tuesday.
-If your child is struggling with their homework please ensure they see their teacher before it is due.

 The School Day